 - Eggs – Large, chilled eggs or at room temperature will work well.

-- Oil — Use a neutral-flavored oil with a high smoke point, such as avocado.
-Beef tallow or lard may also be used.
+- Oil – Use a neutral-flavored oil with a high smoke point, such as avocado.
+Beef tallow or lard are other options.

 - Butter – I always use unsalted butter in my cooking and baking to control the sodium content.

-- Onions – Garlic and green onions are used in the sauce for this recipe.
+- Onions – Garlic and green onions are perfect for the sauce.

-- Sugar — The sauce can be made with regular granulated, light, or dark brown sugar.
-Honey can also be substituted.
+- Sugar – The sauce can be made with regular granulated, light, or dark brown sugar.
+Honey is a good substitution.

-- Water – Plain tap water is used to counter the spice in the sauce.
+- Water – I use plain tap water to counter the spice in the sauce.

 - Vinegar – White distilled, red wine vinegar, or apple cider vinegar is best.

 - Sauce – I used Worcestershire and Tabasco sauce in the dish.
 However, you can use your favorite hot sauce in this recipe.
-Soy can be swapped for Worcestershire, but it will alter the flavor.
+You can use soy instead of Worcestershire, but it will alter the flavor.

 - Seasonings – I only used coarse salt and freshly cracked pepper on the steak.
-Crushed red pepper flakes are used in steak sauce.
+Crushed red pepper flakes are what I use in the steak sauce.
 You can substitute the pepper flakes with 1 to 2 tablespoons of your favorite spicy minced fresh chiles.

 How to Make Steak and Eggs